 Texture Filtering Quality is the best set to Performance mode.
 This is a good mix between visuals and performance and makes the best use of your AMD GPU powers.

 Surface Format Optimization: Enabled

-Surface Format Optimization you can enable to smoothen in-game textures.
+Surface Format Optimization you can enable smoothening in-game textures.
 However, it can break some games’ textures and make them muddly.
-Instead of keeping it enabled globally, I recommend enabling it for particular games in Radeon Panel.
+Instead of enabling it globally, I recommend enabling it for particular games in the Radeon Panel.

 Tessellation Mode: Override Application Settings

-We’ll need to override Tessellation Mode from the Radeon settings to unlock Tesselation Level settings.
+We’ll need to override Tessellation Mode from the Radeon settings to unlock Tessellation Level settings.

 Maximum Tessellation Level: Off